 Prior to forming ObjectIDEA, Matt was an exhibition developer and Director of Interpretation at several exhibition planning and design firms in Boston.
 He brings an in-house perspective to the planning process by calling on his experience as a staff designer for the John G. Shedd Aquarium in Chicago and as a naturalist and educator for outdoor schools, parks, and museums across the United States.

-Matt was one of two independent consultants invited by the American Association of Museums to assist the organization in identifying the benchmarks for interpretive planning that AAM will use to accredit its member institutions.
+Matt was one of two independent consultants invited by the American Alliance of Museums to assist the organization in identifying the benchmarks for interpretive planning that AAM will use to accredit its member institutions.
 Samples of Matt’s interpretive design work are published in Noah’s Art: The Graphics of Zoos, Aquaria, Aviaries and Wildlife Parks, and journals for the Society of Environmental Graphic Design (SEGDdesign) and the American Association of Museums (The Exhibitionist and Museum News).
 His contribution to the design of the National Museum of Australia is published in the monograph, Tangled Destinies: The National Museum of Australia.
 He has lectured at conferences for the American Association of Museums, The National Association for Museum Exhibition, New England Museum Association, and Museums Australia.
 Matt collects museum visits and keeps a database record of each and every one.
 His current collection numbers over 300 visits from Bangkok to Boston; New Zealand to New York.